Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Background

-The theoretical analysis is performed within the QRPA model for axially deformed nuclei \cite{BenRein2003,repko2015skyrme,Repko2017,PhysRevC.99.044307,NestE0_2016} and the AMD+GCM model \cite{PhysRevC.95.064319,10.1093/ptep/ptz049,PhysRevC.97.014303, PhysRevC.100.014301,chiba2019cluster} which can take into account both axial and triaxial quadrupole deformations and describe the evolution of nuclear shape with excitation energy.
+The theoretical analysis is performed within the QRPA model for axially deformed nuclei \cite{BenRein2003,repko2015skyrme,Repko2017,PhysRevC.99.044307,Nest_PRC16} and the AMD+GCM model \cite{PhysRevC.95.064319,10.1093/ptep/ptz049,PhysRevC.97.014303,PhysRevC.100.014301,chiba2019cluster} which can take into account both axial and triaxial quadrupole deformations and describe the evolution of the nuclear shape with excitation energy.
 Moreover, AMD+GCM includes the ability to describe the interplay between mean-field and cluster degrees of freedom.
-Despite some overlap of QRPA and AMD+GCM, the models basically describe different information on nuclear properties; QRPA treats excited states with a mean-field approach and is therefore suitable for investigation of the nuclear vorticity.
+Despite some overlap of QRPA and AMD+GCM, the models basically describe different information on nuclear properties.
+QRPA treats excited states with a mean-field approach and is therefore suitable for investigation of the nuclear vorticity.
 Meanwhile, AMD+GCM highlights cluster properties.
 Altogether, QRPA and AMD+GCM supplement one another and comparison of their results is vital for light nuclei.
 Our analysis mainly focuses on possible manifestations of clustering and vorticity in $IS0$ and $IS1$ states.

 The paper is organized as follows.
-In Secs.
-II and III, the experimental method and data analysis are briefly outlined.
-In Sec.
-IV, the obtained experimental results are reported.
-In Sec.
-V, the experimental $IS1$ and $IS0$ strengths are compared with QRPA calculations.
+In Secs. \ref{sec:Experiment} and \ref{sec:Data}, the experimental method and data analysis are outlined.
+In Sec. \ref{sec:Results}, the obtained experimental results are reported.
+In Sec. \ref{sec:QRPA}, the experimental $IS1$ and $IS0$ strengths are compared with QRPA calculations.
 The vortical and irrotational characters of $IS1$ states are scrutinized.
-In Sec.
-VI, the experimental data are compared with AMD+GCM results.
+In Sec. \ref{sec:Comparison}, the experimental data are compared with AMD+GCM results.
 The cluster features of $IS1$ and $IS0$ states are inspected.
-In Sec.
-VII, the conclusions are offered.
+In Sec. \ref{sec:Conclusions}, the conclusions are offered.